-In the existing laboratory screening and simulation tests (ECETOC, 1994; OECD TG 307, 2002; OECD TG 308, 2002; OECD TG 311, 2006; ISO 11734: 1995; ISO 13641-1,-2: 2003), which are extensively reviewed in literature (ERASM, 2007; Berna et al., 2007; Berna et al., 2008), the ultimate biodegradation was measured by determining the final gas production (CO2 and CH4) after about two months of incubation.
+In the existing laboratory screening and simulation tests (ECETOC, 1994; OECD TG 307, 2002; OECD TG 308, 2002; OECD TG 311, 2006; ISO 11734: 1995; ISO 13641-1,-2: 2003), which are extensively reviewed in literature (ERASM, 2007; Berna et al., 2007; Berna et al., 2008), ultimate biodegradation was measured by determining the final gas production (CO_2 and CH_4) after about two months of incubation.
 In these studies LAS did not show any significant biodegradation (Steber et al., 1989; Steber, 1991; Federle et al., 1992;; Gejlsbjerg et al., 2004; Garcia et al., 2005).
-Loss of parent LAS was only claimed after several months of incubation (Prats et al., 2000a) and more recently by both laboratory and field specific experiments (Lara-Martin et al., 2007; Lara-Martin et al., 2008; see also par.
-4.2.1.3).

-Other approaches have been recently proposed to assess the anaerobic biodegradation of substances:

-- OECD guideline (OECD TG 314, 2008).
-It is the description of an analytical procedure made by a set of five separate but complementary simulation tests, which assess the primary and ultimate biodegradation of chemicals in the sewer wastewater, in the secondary treatment of the activated sludge system, in the anaerobic sludge digester, in the treated effluent and surface water mixing zone, and in the untreated wastewater directly discharged to surface water.
+Another approach has been recently proposed to assess the anaerobic biodegradation of substances as they relate to sewage treatment.
+This approach is based on OECD guideline (OECD TG 314, 2008).
+This standard describes an analytical procedure made by a set of five separate but complementary simulation tests, which assess the primary and ultimate biodegradation of chemicals in the sewer wastewater, in the secondary treatment of the activated sludge system, in the anaerobic sludge digester, in the treated effluent and surface water mixing zone, and in the untreated wastewater directly discharged to surface water.
 The third test (test C) evaluates biodegradation during anaerobic sludge digestion, in particular aims to demonstrate whether chemicals have the potential for anaerobic biodegradation or not.
-LAS has been tested with this method: results confirm the absence of anaerobic biodegradation (Procter & Gamble, 2008). - DIN method (DIN 38414-8 modified, 2008).
-The method, as recently described (Willing, 2008), is an anaerobic sewage plant simulation test.
-It is presently under development with the aim to improve it in terms of repetibility, reproducibility and reduction of false negative results.
+LAS has been tested with this method: results confirm the absence of anaerobic biodegradation (Procter & Gamble, 2008).